• Skip to Content

 Curriculum Vitae

 Schnable holds a Ph.D. in Sociology from Princeton University.
+She has previously taught at the University of Pennsylvania and Princeton’s School of Public and International Affairs.
 Before beginning her academic career, she served as a Presidential Management Fellow with the U.S. Department of Health and Human Services and as a Peace Corps volunteer in Senegal.

 Highlights